 TGay Editor Modify the text in P77L1-3 (10.43.10.6) as follows:

-FPBT shall be performed in SISO configuration (corresponding to 10.39.9.5.2 SISO BRP_TXSS) over a single channel, bonded channel bonding or channel aggregation.
+FPBT shall be performed in the SISO configuration defined in 10.43.10.5.2.2 SISO BRP TXSS Configuraion with any valid combination of TXVECTOR parameter CH_BANDWIDHT and CH_AGGREGATION.
 FPBT shall not be performed in MIMO configuration.